 Are you staying with family this Christmas?
 One of the first obstacles you might face is convincing your co-travellers that bringing your bike with you is a good idea, particularly if the car is already crammed with people and presents.
 There are a few of options here:

-- The first is obviously to ensure your family are also into cycling, which means every is on board with the idea in the first place — of COURSE you'd bring your bikes away with you.
+- The first is obviously to ensure your family are also into cycling, which means everyone is on board with the idea in the first place — of COURSE you'd bring your bikes away with you.
 Duh!

 - If you have kids and bought them bikes for Christmas, then simply explain innocently that they'll want to go for a ride on them ASAP and you'll need your bike to keep up with them.